William Finlay (mayor)

 William Finlay (22 February 1840 – 18 June 1886) was a policeman and the first mayor of Albany in the Great Southern region of Western Australia.

 Parents

-Finlay's parents were William and Marjory Finlay.
+Finlay's parents were William and Marjory (was Alcock) Finlay.
 His father, William Finlay (5 June 1807 – 11 June 1890) was born in Dundee, Scotland in 1807.
 He served in the army and rose to the rank of sergeant.

 William Jr. was born in 1840 in Ireland.

 Early life

-The Finlays, both parents and three children, arrived in Western Australia aboard the convict ship Scindian in 1850 and initially settled at Freshwater Bay.
+The Finlays, both parents and three children, arrived in Western Australia aboard the convict ship Scindian in 1850.
+William senior was a Pensioner Guard, and the family initially settled at Freshwater Bay.
 Another five children were born in Western Australia over the next few years.

 Police

 Finlay joined the police force in 1858; he served as a constable in Albany in 1864, moving to Williams in 1869, then to York in 1873 and then to Geraldton in 1874.
 He rose to the rank of sub-inspector in Albany in 1878.

 During his time in the force he married Sarah Coppin in Busselton in 1861.